Alfresco/alfresco-ng2-components/docs/user-guide/search-configuration-guide.md

 | [Slider](../content-services/components/search-slider.component.md) | `slider` | Selects a single numeric value in a given range that a field may contain |
 | [Text](../content-services/components/search-text.component.md) | `text` | Specifies a text value that a field may contain |

-See the individual [Search Widget](../interfaces/search-widget.interface.md) pages for full details of their usage and settings.

 You can also implement your own custom search widgets.
-See the [Search Widget Interface](../interfaces/search-widget.interface.md) interface page for full details of how to do this.
+See the [Search Widget Interface](../content-services/interfaces/search-widget.interface.md) page for full details of how to do this.

 #### Widget settings

-Each type of [widget](../../lib/content-services/src/lib/search/models/search-widget.interface.ts) has its own settings.
+Each type of widget has its own settings.
 For example Number editors may parse minimum and maximum values, while Text editors can support value formats or length constraints.

 You can use `component.settings` to pass any information to a widget using the [`SearchWidgetSettings`](../../lib/content-services/src/lib/search/models/search-widget-settings.interface.ts) interface: